nvpinkham/Dysautonomia/README.md

  - these scripts are supposed to be run in their parent directory (same directory as this document)

-Raw sequencing data is available under bioproject PRJNA785599 https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA785599 Raw metabolomic data is available MetaboLights accession TBD for now the raw NMR data is available on OneDrive:  it is password protected
+Raw sequencing data is available under bioproject PRJNA785599 https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA785599 All metabolomics data generated in this study have been deposited in the MetaboLights repository under accession number MTBLS5138

 ### System requirements
 This analysis was done with macOS version 12.4